 - “Secrets of the Sommeliers” by Rajat Parr.
 Regarded as maybe the industry’s best at blind tasting wines, Parr is not only a Sommelier, but a winemaker and a restauranteur.
 And hardly is there a more impressive biography to be found.
-Informative, impressive, and interesting.
+Informative, inspiring, impressive, and interesting.

 - “The New Wine Rules” by Jon Bonne.
 A quick, pocket sized read to bring wine experience into modern vernacular.
 If I would have found an easy to read, digestable tidbit wine book this instructive in my 20s, the world today would be a different place.

 Wine Writers / Bloggers / Podcasters / Journals:

 - Jancis Robinson is the site page of its namesake, British author of The World Atlas of Wine, the 24-Hour Wine Expert, editor of the Oxford Companion to Wine, active tweeter, site publisher, and wine teacher.